Leave this site

 We will continue to invest in specialist teams and technology to support the effective delivery of neighbourhood policing; utilising our Community Policing Team, Rural Crime Team, Safer Schools Partnership and drone technology.
 This will be supported by our Safeguarding and Investigation Directorate, which will use the most up-to-date technology and policing techniques.

-Our strategy defines how we will deliver against each of these core pillars, thereby achieving effective two-way communication, protecting the most vulnerable in our communities and delivering evidence-based collaborated solutions to reduce crime and anti-social behaviour and the impact that these have on our communities.
-By prioritising our actions against the three core pillars, our Neighbourhood Policing teams will provide local policing which builds trust and confidence.
+Our strategy defines how we will deliver against each of these core pillars, thereby achieving effective two-way communication, protecting the most vulnerable in our communities, and delivering evidence-based collaborative solutions to reduce crime and anti-social behaviour and the impact that these have on our communities.
+By prioritising our actions against the six core pillars, our Neighbourhood Policing Teams will provide local policing which builds trust and confidence.

-The effective delivery of neighbourhood policing in Norfolk will be achieved by our Neighbourhood Policing teams which will be given sufficient support, direction, time, and resources to work in a proactive and preventative way.
+The effective delivery of neighbourhood policing in Norfolk will be achieved by our Neighbourhood Policing Teams, who will be given sufficient support, direction, time, and resources to work in a proactive and preventative way.
 We must continue to adapt to the challenges of changing crime and the evolving needs and expectations of our diverse communities, making the best use of modern tools and technology.

 Why it is important?